csin16/CheynePaulSincioco-Sincioco-Cheyne-Paul-DG.--PA_1/README.md

 3. __UNPACKING LIST PROBLEM: Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
 Then print all three variables.__

 __Code Description__: This problem shows the use of a list.
-The code illustrates
+The code used was .split() in order to separate each number, and .()sort to arrange them.